pangolinjs/docs/about.md

 # About

-Pangolin.js is a Framework for componentized front end development.
+Pangolin.js is a Framework for design system development.
 It uses _Nunjucks_ for dynamic templates, _Sass_ as a powerful CSS pre-processor, and _Babel_ to transpile modern _JavaScript_ into something parseable by every reasonable browser.